Mini-Site by Michael Benedikt

 We can see really immense Municipal fireworks on July 4th, but have only relatively tiny & mostly

-various long-term local West Side residents like me--as "The Stone Declevities"
+various long-time, local West Side residents like me, as "The Stone Declevities"

 Which drop down via various zig-zagging stone stairways, from Riverside Drive to Riverside Park

-& Since, one Fourth of July nite, I was not smart enuf to accept my darling lady's invitation
+& Since, Fourth of July nite, I was not wise & smart enuf to accept my darling Laura's sweet invitation

-to scoot over to her lofty picture-window'd apartment o'er on opposite Hudson shore, there to behold
+to scoot over to her picture-window'd apartment on the opposite Hudson shore, there to behold

-& projected o'er Manhattan's skyline from several sites in Central Park & also various
+& projected just o'er Manhattan's skyline from several sites in Central Park & also several

 great big barges anchored in East River

-(The angle-of-vision from my particular digs for our grand National event, as Laura hath wisely pointed out
+(The angle-of-vision from my particular digs for the grand annual event, as Laura hath wisely pointed out

 to me, being far, far less than optimal)

-As darkness fell, from my apartment & down those stone stairways athwart Stone Declevities we did run,
+As darkness fell, down those stone stairways athwart those Stone Declevities we did run, with lovely Laura

-With lovely Laura carrying champagne-bottle & a couple of long-stemmed plastic glasses; & I a wicker
+carrying champagne-bottle & a couple of long-stemmed plastic glasses, & I a wicker picnic-basket

-picnic-basket replete with apple-pie, petite-fours & napkins galore, plus a US-flag-patterned tablecloth
+replete with apple-pie, petite-fours & napkins galore, & a US-flag-patterned tablecloth

 --Which was certainly suitably celebrative of us, we trusted, on the night of the Anniversary of Our